fablabnk/MFOS-NoiseToaster/README.md

 ## Motivation

-First project to get back to electronic and learn something new along the way.
+My first project to get back to electronics and learn something new along the way.
-This repository is for the documentation of my journey to a full functional analog synthesizer and will probably help other people too.
+This repository is for the documentation of my journey to a fully functional analog synthesizer and may help other people to build one too.

-This is my first electronics project for a long time and I decided to build an __Music From Outher Space -__ __*Noise Toaster*__,  because of the great documentation and the book 'Make: Analog Synthesizers' by Ray Wilson.
+This is my first electronics project for a long time and I decided to build the __Music From Outher Space -__ __*Noise Toaster*__,  because of the great documentation and the book 'Make: Analog Synthesizers' by Ray Wilson.

 ## Project Structure
 .